sheldonhull/sheldonhull.hugo/content/notes/development/go/http.md

 ## Anonymous Server

-MacOS will throw firewall alerts to allow connectivity everytime a binary is run that doesn't provide the server address.
+MacOS will throw firewall alerts to allow connectivity every time a binary is run that doesn't provide the server address.

 - ❌ What throws the error: `http.ListenAndServe(":"+port, nil)`
 - ✔️ What doesn't throw an error: `http.ListenAndServe("127.0.0.1:"+port, nil)`

-While that might be problematic to iron out as a variable if running insider a container for docker needing to talk to the host, this works well for running the binary locally without much change.
+While this might be problematic to iron out as a variable if running inside a Docker container needing to talk to the host, it works well for running the binary locally without much change.
-If you are running inside docker and need 127.0.0.1 to resolve to the host directly, then you'll need to handle that differently.
+If you are running inside Docker and need 127.0.0.1 to resolve to the host directly, then you'll need to handle that differently.
 See [I want to connect from a container to a service on the host](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host).

 I ran this problem through chatGPT and it provided a nice explanation.[^chatgpt-debugging]